adrienycart/MLM_decoding/README.md

 * `data`: A data directory, usually `data/test`
 * `--step {time,quant}`: `time` (default) to use 40ms timesteps, `quant` to use 16th-note timesteps.
 * `-wm weight_model`: The weight or prior model to use during testing.
 * `-w FLOAT`: The weight to use for a constant weight model.
-Use `-w 1.0` to use the acoustic model only.
+Use `-w 1.0` to use the acoustic model only, thresholding at 0.5.
 * `--save output_path`: Save results in the given directory.

 For example, to reproduce the results of the prior model with scheduled sampling and 16th-note timesteps, use the following command: